 What makes it all the more fun is that a montage like this can just as easily fit in with Sevika’s skirmish with her new, unpredictable Jinx arm.
 Sometimes Arcane feels like it’s emulating lush anime, classic art, or slick music videos; Often, when the second episode sets up Zaun’s power struggle, it feels like all of these things are happening at once.
 Thanks to the work of the animation studio Fortiche, the visual language of Arcane can be anythingand go everywhere.

 And so the show dives into it.
 The shock of last season’s cliffhanger hangs over everything that happens, and the threat – that such a catastrophe could be lurking around every corner – runs through the narrative.
 There’s a real sense of confusion and melancholy throughout all of the storylines (who can’t relate?).
-Although Jayce and Viktor’s evolving experiences with hextech technology are more focused than Mel’s attempts to hold Piltover together, they share a desperate desire to make everything right and a nagging fear that it may have already progressed too far (Who can’t understand that?
+Although Jayce and Viktor’s evolving experiences with hextech technology are more focused than Mel’s attempts to hold Piltover together, they share a desperate desire to make everything right and a nagging fear that it may have already progressed too far (Who can’t understand that?).
+Even Jinx, always willing to play the villain to avoid confronting her wounds, is more ready than ever for a release.

 In a smaller premiere, these battles might feel distant, overshadowed by the tiny eternity we spent waiting for Season 2.
 Instead Arcane keeps it moving, artfully weaves in just enough context to leave an impression, and lets the remarkable images speak for themselves.